Fontaineconsult/DSND_Project_2/Problem_4/problem_4.md

 the current value to the end of the list and move the end index down.
 And if the current value is equal to the mid value, we leave it where it is.

 This operation only requires a single traversal of the list.
 Therefore this algorithm has is O(N).
+Where N is the size of the list.
 Space complexity is O(N) for the size of the input list.